mygirl8893/raiblocks.wik/RPC-protocol.md

 ```

 ## Block count by type
-Reports the number of blocks in the ledger by type (send, receive, open, change)
+Reports the number of blocks in the ledger by type (send, receive, open, change, state)
 Request:
 ```
 {